xyfir/annotate/cli/DOCS.md

 ### Options

 - `--set: number` - The id of the annotation set to insert into the ebook.
-- `--file: string` - An absolute path to an epub file.
+- `--file: string` - Path to an epub file.
 A modified copy will be created next to this file.
 - `--convert: boolean` - _optional_ - Attempts to convert the original source file to EPUB prior to inserting annotations into it. **Note:** You will need Calibre installed and its binaries available to the command line for this to work.
 - `--delete-source: boolean` - _optional_ - Deletes the source file on success.
 If `--convert` is provided it also deletes the converted file.